wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/README.md

 <https://github.com/wgsl-analyzer/wgsl-analyzer/labels>

-- [A-Analyzer]: Affects the wgsl-analyzer crate
-- [A-Base-DB]: Affects the base_db crate
 - [A-Build-System]: CI stuff
-- [A-Completion]: Affects the ide_completion crate
 - [A-Cross-Cutting]: Affects many crates
+- [A-Editor]: Affects the front-end extension/plugin
 - [A-Formatter]: Affects the wgsl-formatter crate
-- [A-HIR]: Affects the hir or hir_def crate
+- [A-Language-Server]: Affects the wgsl-analyzer crate
+- [A-Meta]: Is about the repository itself
-- [A-IDE]: Affects the ide crate
+- [A-Parsing]: Affects the crates related to parsing
-- [A-Meta]: Affects non-code files such as documentation
 - [A-wgslfmt]: Affects the wgslfmt crate
-- [C-Bug]: Something isn't working
+- [C-Bug]: Something is not working like it should
+- [C-Chore]: A basic task that falls outside of other categories
 - [C-Dependencies]: Bump and migrate a dependency
 - [C-Documentation]: Improvements or additions to documentation
-- [C-Enhancement]: Improvement over an existing feature
-- [C-Feature]: New feature or request
+- [C-Feature]: New feature or request or an improvement to an existing feature
 - [D-Complex]: Large implications, lots of changes, much thought
 - [D-Modest]: "Normal" difficulty of solving
 - [D-Straightforward]: Relatively easy to solve
 - [D-Trivial]: Good for newcomers
-- [S-Adopt-Me]: Extra attention is needed
+- [S-Adopt-Me]: Attention from another contributor is needed
 - [S-Blocked]: Blocked on something else happening
 - [S-Duplicate]: This issue or pull request already exists
 - [S-Needs-Design]: The way this should be done is not yet clear